Table of Contents

 Things to do in Sibiu

 I recommend a full day in Sibiu for a relaxed experience but if you have a car, a bit more than half a day would do.
 I decided to stay a full day as I was staying in Hotel Imparatul Romanilor which is an attraction itself being the oldest hotel in Sibiu and the hotel where Emperors & Kings stayed in.
 It was suggested in my tour I should check it out and I was like, I’m staying there!
 To maximise your time in Sibiu take a walking tour.
 There’s so much to learn from this city!
 My highlights of the city were climbing the tower of the Lutheran Church of St Mary and crossing the Bridge of Lies, you’ll get to see all of these during your tour.
-If you prefer to explore the city on your own then this scavenger hunt self-guided tour I did was actually pretty fun.

 Where to stay in Sibiu